Will-78/cs386-a2.2/team.md

 ## William Barnett
-I like to play pokemon and go to the gym.
+I like to play fortnite and go to the gym.
 I am secretly a massive nerd with an obsession with colognes.

 Major - Computer Science
 Age - 20